Welcome to Montana, your new dream ski destination.

 Lift tickets: $94 per day.

-Getting to Whitefish: The nearest airport is 26 miles away at Kalispell's Glacier International Airport.
-A great alternative is Amtrak’s daily Empire Builder, which offers a relaxed and green alternative to winter airport hassles.
+Getting to Whitefish: The nearest airport is 26 miles away, Kalispell's Glacier International Airport.
+A great alternative is Amtrak’s daily Empire Builder, which offers a relaxed, eco-friendly alternative to winter airport hassles.
 The overnighter from Seattle or Portland arrives in time to allow a full day's skiing.
+If you stay on the mountain, you can board the free S.N.O.W. bus, which will take you between the resort and downtown Whitefish.

 Best grass-roots resort

-There are no on-slope accommodations so base yourself 30 minutes' drive away in the hip outdoors town of Bozeman.
+There are no on-slope accommodations, so base yourself a 30-minute drive away in the hip outdoors town of Bozeman.
 Several good-value restaurants, a bar and a tuning/rental outlet offer everything you might need on the mountain during the day.

 Best for small-town charm

-For a couple of days of small town skiing, consider the scenic, relaxed and super-friendly gem of Red Lodge Mountain, 70 miles south of Billings airport.
-The mountain offers all the requisite Montana draws epic snow and no lift lines but also the charming old-school Western town of Red Lodge, which boasts good restaurants, a fine brew-pub and lots of cross-country ski options.
+For a couple of days of small-town skiing, consider the scenic, super-friendly gem of Red Lodge Mountain, 70 miles south of Billings airport.
+The mountain offers all the requisite Montana draws – epic snow and no lift lines – but also the charming old-school Western town of Red Lodge, which boasts good restaurants, a fine brewpub and lots of cross-country ski options.
 Relaxed and local, there's no pressure here, just good, honest downhill fun.

 Lift tickets: from $65.